-David Liddy AM Independent, N
+David Liddy AM Independent, Non-executive Chair.
 Qualifications MBA.

-Experience Mr Liddy has ov Australia, Londo Limited's Chair i

-Mr Liddy is also Emerchants Lim

-Previously, he w 2001-2011 and Community Fou

-Mr Liddy was ap Australia Day ho Mr Liddy holds a Australasia and a

-Special responsibilities Chair of the Boa Member of the Member of the 10 July 2014.

-Interest in shares 150,000 ordinar

-Dennis Punches Non-executive
+Experience Mr Liddy has over 43 years of banking experience, including appointments in Australia, London and Hong Kong.
+He was appointed as Collection House Limited's Chair in March 2012.
+Mr Liddy is also a Non-executive Director of Steadfast Group Limited and Emerchants Limited.
+Previously, he was MD and CEO of Bank of Queensland Limited from 2001-2011 and Chair of Financial Basics Foundation and Financial Basics Community Foundation from 2011-2014.
+Mr Liddy was appointed as a Member of the Order of Australia in the 2016 Australia Day honours.
+Mr Liddy holds an MBA, is a Senior Fellow of the Financial Services Institute of Australasia and a Fellow of the Australian Institute of Company Directors.
+Special responsibilities Chair of the Board.
+Member of the Remuneration Committee from 5 December 2013.
+Member of the Remuneration and Nomination Committee from 10 July 2014.
+Interest in shares 150,000 ordinary shares in CLH.
+Dennis Punches Non-executive Deputy Chairman.
 Qualifications BS.

-Experience Mr Punches was 1998.
-In 2000 h down as Chair t

-He is presently of Wisconsin's Car Analysis and Teo American Corpo

-Special responsibilities Deputy Chair of

-Interest in shares 3,502,535 ordin

-Matthew Thomas Managing Direc

-Experience Mr Thomas has industry and has was appointed t

-Since starting w Mr Thomas has and Chief Inforr Chief Operating operations as w appointed as the Director in Marc

-Mr Thomas is cu Association and

-Special responsibilities Managing Direc

-Interest in shares and performance rights 502,495 ordinar

-on-executive Chair.

-er 43 years of banking experience, including appointments in on and Hong Kong.
-He was appointed as Collection House in March 2012.

-a Non-executive Director of Steadfast Group Limited and nited.

-vas MD and CEO of Bank of Queensland Limited from Chair of Financial Basics Foundation and Financial Basics undation from 2011-2014.

-opointed as a Member of the Order of Australia in the 2016 phours.

-an MBA, is a Senior Fellow of the Financial Services Institute of a Fellow of the Australian Institute of Company Directors.

-ard.

-Remuneration Committee from 5 December 2013.
-Remuneration and Nomination Committee from y shares in CLH.

-Deputy Chairman.

-s first appointed to the Collection House Limited Board in July he was appointed as Chair of the Board.
-In 2009 he stepped to become the Group's Deputy Chair.

-co-Chair of International Collectors Group and a Trustee for roll University.
-He is a former Director of Attention LLC Inc, chnology Inc, and co-founder and former Chair of Payco pration the Board.

-ary shares in CLH.

-tor and Chief Executive Officer.

-over 24 years of experience in the finance and collections s been with Collection House Limited for the past 17 years.
-He to the Board in March 2013.

-vith Collection House as a Customer Service Officer in 1999, been promoted to various positions, including IT Manager mation Officer.
-In 2007, Mr Thomas was promoted to g Officer.
-In this role he had responsibility for all collection rell as Group IT strategy and business analysis.
-Mr Thomas was e Group's Chief Executive Officer in July 2010 and Managing ch 2013. urrently a Director of the Australian Collectors and Debt Buyers I a Fellow of the Australian Institute of Company Directors.

-tor and Chief Executive Officer.

-ry shares in CLH.
-1,067,776 performance rights over ordinary
+Experience Mr Punches was first appointed to the Collection House Limited Board in July 1998.
+In 2000 he was appointed as Chair of the Board.
+In 2009 he stepped down as Chair to become the Group's Deputy Chair.
+He is presently co-Chair of International Collectors Group and a Trustee for Wisconsin's Carroll University.
+He is a former Director of Attention LLC Inc, Analysis and Technology Inc, and co-founder and former Chair of Payco American Corporation.
+Special responsibilities Deputy Chair of the Board.
+Interest in shares 3,502,535 ordinary shares in CLH.
+Matthew Thomas Managing Director and Chief Executive Officer.
+Experience Mr Thomas has over 24 years of experience in the finance and collections industry and has been with Collection House Limited for the past 17 years.
+He was appointed to the Board in March 2013.
+Since starting with Collection House as a Customer Service Officer in 1999, Mr Thomas has been promoted to various positions, including IT Manager and Chief Information Officer.
+In 2007, Mr Thomas was promoted to Chief Operating Officer.
+In this role he had responsibility for all collection operations as well as Group IT strategy and business analysis.
+Mr Thomas was appointed as the Group's Chief Executive Officer in July 2010 and Managing Director in March 2013.
+Mr Thomas is currently a Director of the Australian Collectors and Debt Buyers Association and a Fellow of the Australian Institute of Company Directors.
+Special responsibilities Managing Director and Chief Executive Officer.
+Interest in shares and performance rights 502,495 ordinary shares in CLH.
+1,067,776 performance rights over ordinary shares in CLH.